subtopic 2.3: Biogeochemical cycles

 - International Agreements and Policies:

-- Existing frameworks, such as the Paris Agreement and the Sustainable Development Goals (SDGs), provide platforms for collaboration on nitrogen management.
+- Frameworks like the Paris Agreement and Sustainable Development Goals (SDGs) provide collaborative platforms to address nitrogen management.

-- Developing and enforcing international regulations on nitrogen use can help standardize practices and reduce global nitrogen pollution.
+- Developing and enforcing global regulations can standardize practices and mitigate nitrogen pollution worldwide.

 - Efficient Fertilizer Use:

-- Implementing precision farming and optimizing fertilizer application can reduce runoff and minimize nitrogen pollution.
+- Precision farming and optimized fertilizer application reduce nitrogen runoff and minimize pollution.

 - Promoting Sustainable Agriculture: